laqme/koitieq/_chapters/04-basics.md

 <details class="aside grammar" markdown="1">
 <summary>Underfilling</summary>
 In Toaq, you're not allowed to "underfill" a verb. _Tıjuı jí_{:.t} is not a valid sentence.
 Coming from other loglangs, this may come as a surprise.
 Basically, it's not clear if _Tıjuı jí_{:.t} should mean "I'm near something" or "I'm near it" or something else.
-So, in Toaq, we prefer just fill the object with an explicit pronoun or determiner.
+So, in Toaq, we prefer just fill the object with an explicit pronoun or article.

 > _Tıjuı jí máq._{:.t}<br>
 > I'm nearby it.